nixworks/public/news/2014/02/15/winter-storms-of-2013-14-in-the-united-kingdom-a-man-is-killed-after-a-monster-wave-strikes-the-marco-polo-cruise-ship-in-the-english.md

 ### [2014-02-15](/news/2014/02/15/index.md)

-# Winter storms of 2013-14 in the United Kingdom:.
-A man is killed after a monster wave strikes the "Marco Polo" cruise ship in the English Channel.
+# Winter storms of 2013-14 in the United Kingdom:: A man is killed after a monster wave strikes the "Marco Polo" cruise ship in the English Channel.

 A passenger on a cruise ship has been killed in the English Channel and another airlifted to shore after their vessel was hit by a freak wave on Friday.